csr632/react-di/README.md

 # react-svs-di

-react-svs-di is a react state managent library with these features:
+react-svs-di is a react state managent library.
+It helps you build a robust data layer for your app.
+It comes with these features:

 - Typescript first.
 Get full intellisense and type-checking when:
   - Subscribe shared state